DRC and Rwanda to strike Trump-brokered peace deal: All to know

 Both the M23 and the Congolese armed forces have been accused of atrocities, including extrajudicial killings and sexual assault.
 One M23 rebel leader, Corneille Nangaa, was the head of the country’s elections commission before he fell out with President Tshisekedi over alleged “backroom deals” related to contested 2018 general elections.
 In December 2023, he announced that his Congo River Alliance was joining M23.

-Another cause of tension is the discrimination that Congolese Tutsis say they face in the DRC, in the form of ethnic killings and workplace discrimination, among others.
+Tensions also surround the discrimination that Congolese Tutsis say they face in the DRC, in the form of ethnic killings and workplace discrimination, among others.
 The minority group is largely associated with Rwanda, and hate speech by politicians canvassing for votes often inflames tensions with local Congolese.
-The M23 claims to be fighting for this group, although critics say that’s a pretext to justify its violence.
+The M23 claims to be fighting for this group, although critics say that is a pretext to justify its violence.